khunjon/project-tracker-bot/README.md

 # Connect your GitHub repo to Railway and deploy
 git push  # Auto-deploys to Railway

+# Your bot should now be live at: https://your-app.railway.app
 # Or for local testing (optional):
 npm run dev
 ```